JeremyXSC/GPR/README.md

 }
 ```

-If you use upgraded GPR+ dataset for your research, please cite our [paper](https://arxiv.org/pdf/2006.07139.pdf).
+If you use upgraded GPR+ dataset for your research, please cite our [paper](https://arxiv.org/pdf/2010.08145.pdf).
 ```
-@article{xiang2020attribute,
+@article{xiang2020taking,
-  title={Attribute analysis with synthetic dataset for person re-identification}, author={Xiang, Suncheng and Fu, Yuzhuo and You, Guanjie and Liu, Ting}, journal={arXiv preprint arXiv:2006.07139}, year={2020}
+  title={Taking A Closer Look at Synthesis: Fine-grained Attribute Analysis for Person Re-Identification}, author={Xiang, Suncheng and Fu, Yuzhuo and You, Guanjie and Liu, Ting}, journal={arXiv preprint arXiv:2010.08145}, year={2020}
 }
 ```